INDIVIDUAL HERBS

 Bai Zhu

-1. This herb has recently used for depression.
+1. This herb has recently been used for depression.

 2. The strength of its downward-draining action is greater than its astringing action.